-Available for PC
+Available for PC and Mac

 Take control of your online privacy by protecting your personal info against data breaches and keeping it from falling into the wrong hands.